tepletonteam/tepleton/docs/quark/stdlib.md

 ### Inter-Blockchain Communication (IBC)

-IBC, is the cornerstone of The Cosmos Network, and is built into the quark framework as a basic primitive.
+IBC, is the cornerstone of The tepleton Network, and is built into the quark framework as a basic primitive.
 To fully grasp these concepts requires a much longer explanation, but in short, the chain works as a light-client to another chain and maintains input and output queue to send packets with that